Who in the world does not know about the famous series FRIENDS?

 His health issues were already established early on in the series, as well as his struggles to make a living.
 Aside from being a teacher, he also worked part-time at a car wash in order to support his wife and a son who had a disability.
 Plus, learning about his cancer did not make things any better for them financially.

 All these financial struggles pushed him to do the unthinkable.
-His desperation led him to make risky and immoral decisions.
+His desperation led him to make risky financial decisions.
 Sure he made loads and loads of money.
 But it was at the expense of his own peace, the relationship he had with his family, and also the lives of the people close to his heart.

 Such a heavy thought to process…